 The past 12 months or so just happened to be all about projects.
 I love how they keep me accountable for documenting all the important stuff happening around me.
 I really just wanted to give up the desperate feeling of where my next client was coming from and whether they like my style and to just shoot for myself.
 I tell you it has been so freeing and so much growth has happened in doing so.

-There were a few things that I wish I had documented and that was getting his coach who he hired towards the end.
+There were a few things that I wish I’d documented, like getting his coach (who he hired towards the end).
 I don’t know why I never did this.
 It was kind of an after thought, but how silly.
-I also didn’t get the chance to attend the nationals, it just wasn’t possible for us as a family.
+I also didn’t get the chance to attend the Nationals.
+It just wasn’t possible for us as a family.

 I’m planning on putting all the images in an album for him.
 What I love most about the finishing product is that we have such a wonderful story to share with the kids.
 What a great example of putting your mind towards a goal and coming out a champion at the end.

-For anyone who is thinking about taking on a long term project and you’re just not good at sticking to a 365 project like me.
-I would highly recommend it.
+For anyone thinking about taking on a long-term project (and you’re just not good at sticking to a 365 project like me), I’d highly recommend it!
 Especially if you’re looking for a way to reignite that creative fire.
-It’s such a satisfying experience it keeps my passion and love for the craft alive.
+It’s such a satisfying experience, it keeps my passion and love for the craft alive.